AdobeDocs/commerce-events/src/pages/events/project-setup.md

 1. Select the  **DX Experience Cloud SPA** option.
 The command then initializes a project with a default UI and creates a default Adobe I/O Runtime Action with a name similar to `dx-excshell-1/__secured_generic-<organization-id>-<project-name>-<workspace-name>`.
 The event configuration process requires that at least one action be defined.

+   **Note**: The action has an internal name of `dx-excshell-1/generic`.
+You might see this referenced in the output in the next step.

-1. You can optionally launch App Builder by running the following command:
+1. Launch App Builder by running the following command:

    ```bash
    aio app run
    ```

+   The command displays the URL where you can access the default UI.
+Running the command enables the runtime action that referenced in [Subscribe and register events](#subscribe-and-register-events).

 ## Begin configuring events on Commerce